gam32bit/journal_scripts/README.md

 j-plan.py
 ```

-Creates a template with:
+Pulls from last week and prompts you for:
-- Tasks for the week (checkbox format)
+- Mindful eating intentions
-- Focus areas (mood/habits to track)
+- Focus areas

 #### Daily Journal